-&lt;sup>1 For the new institutionalist economics, an efficient economic organisation can only develop if institutions support property rights (North and Thomas 1973).
-As opposed to constitutional England, the absolutist nature of the Spanish monarchy hindered the optimum development of markets (North 1989).
-This literature, which attributes Spain's backwardness to absolutism, has been widely refuted though.
-See for instance Yun Casalilla (1998) and most recently Grafe (2012).
+&lt;sup>2 For the new institutionalist economics, an efficient economic organization can only develop if institutions support property rights (North and Thomas, 1973).
+As opposed to constitutional England, the absolutist nature of the Spanish monarchy hindered the optimum development of markets (North, 1989).
+This literature, which attributes Spain's backwardness on absolutism, has been widely refuted though.
+See Yun Casalilla (1999) and most recently Grafe (2012).
 North himself recanted its claims in person on several occasions.

-&lt;sup>2 Tortella Casares (1973) argued that part of Spain's retardation in the Industrial Revolution was due to the lack of a modern banking system in the first decades of the 19th century.
-The first modern bank was created in 1782, but the Banco de San Carlos was mainly devoted to public credit (Tedde de Lorca 1988).
+&lt;sup>3 Tortella Casares (1973) argued that part of Spain's retardation in the Industrial Revolution was due to the underdevelopment of a modern banking system in the first decades of the nineteenth century.
+The first modern